Configure Agents

 |---|---|---|

-| Agent never appears in Console | Incorrect deployment URL | Verify convexDeploymentUrl in ~/.ias/worker.json |
+| Agent never appears in Console | Incorrect deployment URL | Verify convexDeploymentUrl in ~/.ias/agent.json |

 | Agent shows as offline | Wrong workspace slug | Check that workspaceSlug matches your Console workspace |